 20 happy years followed as a dairy farmer, until redundancy loomed Another window of opportunity opened, warehousing.
 Starting as a Temp in a large warehouse in Peterborough, I worked my way over the next 17 years to be a manager within the place.
 Happiness short working hours (only 8 not 24/7 as in farming) and good pay, but all good things come to an end, redundancy reared it’s head again.

 I was asked if I would like any alternative training.
 Woodturning had been my hobby for the last 6 years so I asked if I could take a course in woodturning.
 It was accepted so I spent an interesting week with Melvyn Firmager on his hollow form course.
 This really changed me and my methods of turning and my design thoughts, a difficult week but one I will never forget.
 A second chance of further training followed so a quick phone call placed me on Melvyn’s Masterclass.
 This set me on the road to becoming a professional woodturner.
 I find a lot of inspiration from my time at Nut Tree Farm with Melvyn, this can be seen in some of my work.

 Finally redundant in January 2006 I registered as self employed and started on what will now be my final career.
 I have had several excellent commissions, the best making Torah Scrolls for a Goldsmith, these to be used by the Jewish community.
-They range from 36ins to 43ins overall length, these are very challenging as they are made in seven separate pieces.
-I undertake commissions and give tuition on a one to one basis; I have a fully equipped workshop with two lathes.
+They range from 36ins to 43ins overall length, these are very challenging as they are made in seven separate piece,.
+I have a fully equipped workshop with two lathes.